ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 > [!TIP]
 >
-> A faster way of adding new users and defining their access level to a Client Center is described **[in the following guide](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)**.
+> The Client Center also allows you to add users to the External Access table and manage their access level. <br> The process is described **[in the following guide](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)**.

 > [!NOTE]
 >